The economics of the Internet have redefined the value of privacy to the ordinary individual. Most people these

 … And con

 Others argue that privacy is not important.
 If one has nothing to hide, so this argument goes, there is no need for privacy.
-Online information is
+Online information is by nature public, not private, according to one argument against privacy.
+Moreover, it's claimed routine breaches of privacy are a necessary component of e-business, and commerce on the Web would shrivel and die without data collection.

 It is the confluence of commerce and information that raises the issue of online privacy, though the average Internet user rarely thinks of it: The payment for public information is access to a website and a service.
 If one wants to have an account to use free email, listen to online radio or view videos, a person has to provide some information, such as his gender and age.
 People freely provide personal, professional and educational histories on social networking sites.